gersak/vura/README.md

 Vura is small clojure/script **zero dependency** time computation and manipulation library.
 Library uses numeric representation of time to compute Gregorian calendar years, months and so on.
-Library calculates time with system offset by transforming local timestamp value to UTC value at given time with function **date->value** after which time is just number.
+Vura calculates time with current system offset by transforming local timestamp value to UTC value at given time with function **date->value** that returns plain number of seconds.
 When computation/manipulation is over numeric value of time should be transformed to Date representation by caling **value->date**.

+## Why?

+* Immutability
+* Zero dependency
+* Simple and familiar algebra in number domain
+* Both Clojure and Clojurescript library with same 99% of code

+## How?
 Heart of this library is round-number function.

 ``` clojure